 An innovation next time.
-On Tuesday 30 October, starting at 7:45pm, we are showing two films: My Life as a Courgette and The Party.
+On Tuesday 30 October we are showing two films: My Life as a Courgette and The Party.

 We start with My Life As a Courgette, Claude Barras’s animated feature about life in a children’s home.
 It tells of a boy called Icare, nicknamed Courgette, who is placed in the home after his alcoholic mother dies.
 This is a delightful film with a distinctive graphic style and a strong script.

 That will be followed at 21:15 by The Party, Sally Potter’s wickedly satirical fable about champagne socialists in the Blair era.
 An intimate social gathering to mark a female politician’s elevation to a new cabinet post spirals rapidly out of control.
 The film features an excellent cast led by Kristin Scott-Thomas and Timothy Spall.

 The whole programme is scheduled to end at 22:30.